How school attendance is recorded

 Support from the Education Authority

-The EA in your region can also help if you are struggling to make sure that your child goes to school.
+The Education Authority (EA) can also help if you are struggling to make sure that your child goes to school.

 Support might include: